top of page

 Lepidoptera

-Lepidoptera benefit from the abundance of flowers, but also from the presence of specific plants for feeding their larvae, which are often absent in cultivated fields or cities.
+Lepidoptera benefit from the abundance of flowers, but also from the presence of specific plants that feed their larvae, which are often absent from cultivated fields or cities.

 The key role in the survival of pollinating insects.